Surprising facts about Easter packaging

 1875 was a good year for chocolate, as it also saw the introduction of Cadbury eggs.

-The most expensive Easter egg on sale in 2016 was by Brighton chocolatiers Choccywoccydodah, costing £25,000.
+The most expensive Easter egg on sale in 2016 was by Brighton chocolatiers Choccywoccydoodah, costing £25,000.

-Consumers report seeing Cadburys Creme eggs and Mini eggs in some supermarkets as early as 19th December.
+Consumers report seeing Cadbury’s Crème Eggs and Mini Eggs in some supermarkets as early as December.

 Other Easter facts

-Other interesting and unusual facts and figures regarding Easter
+Other intersting and unusual facts and figures regarding Easter

 Besides the all-important chocolate and its packaging, there are numerous other unusual Easter facts, traditions, and statistics.